vaughankraska/timeseries_analysis/final_document.md

 ![](plots/sarima_301_check.png){width=.9}

 ![](plots/sarima_301_acf_qq.png){width=.9}
 Although the forecast for weekly discharge looks promising and captures the seasonal peak that we expect this year, the residuals fail to be stationary and normal.
-The non-normality of the residuals can be seen in the histogram and clearly heavy-tailed QQ plot.
-As for the stationarity of residuals, we can see there are still regular spikes in the top residual plot which are also seen in the 52 lag ACF plot.
+The non-normality of the residuals can be seen in the histogram and the clearly heavy-tailed QQ plot.
+As for the stationarity of residuals, we can see there are still regular seasonal spikes in the top residual plot which are also seen in the 52 lag ACF plot.
 Besides significant autocorrelation at the lag 52, there are additional significant autocorrelations leading up to it.
 A Ljung-Box test p-value of less than 2.2e-16 also provides strong evidence of significant autocorrelation in the residuals.
 All the aforementioned diagnostics indicate that the confidence intervals we have established may be misleading, as they violate the normality assumption and may yield estimates outside the expected distribution.
 Additionally the presence of non-stationary and correlated residuals imply that the model may not adequately capture all the underlying patterns and dynamics in the time series.

 Fitting simpler `SARIMA` models before implementing the transfer functions gave several helpful insights.
 Namely that the autoregressive family of models were failing to represent the discharge time series well.
 The series is long and has extreme periodic variance (which can be seen in the above residuals still).
-Logging the series and performing Box-Cox transformations on the series was marginally helpful for finding a model but were by no means a solution.
+Logging the series and performing Box-Cox transformations on the series was marginally helpful for finding a stationary model but were by no means a solution.

 # A Model Implementing Transfer Functions
 Despite `ARIMA` and `SARIMA` models proving difficult to properly model the series, the researcher moved forward with attempting to forecast Gallatin River discharge with transfer functions.
 Considering transfer functions can account for the affects of an input on a separate output series, perhaps the extreme variance during peak runoff could help be accounted for by precipitation as an input.
-Multiple inputs were considered (precipitation, daily high and low temperature, as well as their interactions were tested), but precipitation showed the best results in terms of strong evidence as a leading variable, domain knowledge, and end residuals.
+Multiple inputs were considered (precipitation, daily high and low temperature, as well as their interactions were tested), but precipitation showed better results in terms of strong evidence as a leading variable, domain knowledge, and end residuals.
+As a note, further explorations of daily minimum temperature could also be helpful as it exhibited strong correlation with discharge.

 In order to whiten the output variable (discharge) a `SARIMA(3, 0, 2)X(0, 1, 0)` model was fit to the input variable (precipitation).
 The output variable was then whitened using $\tilde{y}_t = \alpha(B)w_t + \tilde{\eta}_t$ with estimated parameters $\phi_1 = 0.08$ (.70), $\phi_2 = -0.006$ (.63), $\phi_3 = -0.03$ (.09), $\theta_1 = -0.08$ (.70), and $\theta_2 = -0.006$ (.53) where the standard errors are in parentheses.
 None of the aforementioned estimates are statistically significant and were one of the only set of parameters that yielded half-decent diagnostics.
 The cross correlation of $\tilde{y}$ and $w$ was then analyzed using the following plots and inform the intermediate regression:
 $$